 With Banner's advanced technologies and certified radiology team, you’ll receive the most accurate results for any CT scan or CTA your doctor orders.

-A computerized tomography scan is commonly known as a CT scan.
-It is an x-ray that views a specific part of your body from various angles and then combines these images to get a complete and comprehensive picture of internal organs, the brain, bones, muscles, blood vessels and nerves.
-Sometimes a contrast dye is injected to enhance whatever the radiologist and your doctor are looking at.
+A computed tomography scan is commonly known as a CT scan.
+It is an x-ray that views a specific part of your body from various angles and then combines these cross-sectional images to get a complete and comprehensive picture of internal organs, the brain, bones, muscles, blood vessels and nerves.
+Sometimes a contrast agent (also called a dye) is injected to enhance whatever the radiologist and your doctor are looking at.

 CT scans are commonly associated with detecting a stroke or brain injury, but it can be used in a number of different ways.
 CT scans can help:

 A CT scan is often combined with a PET scan to see how a treatment, such as a cancer treatment, is working.
 This ensures that you or your loved one is getting the right treatment or procedure at the right time and to the right area of your body.
 Learn more about PET scans.

 CTA stands for computed tomography angiogram.
-It is a non-invasive procedure that combines a CT scan with the use of a special dye injected into your bloodstream.
+It is a non-invasive procedure that combines a CT scan with the use of a special contrast injected into your bloodstream.
 An angiogram can also be performed without the use of a CT scan.

 A CTA (CT angiogram) is used to look for any abnormalities in blood vessels located in your brain, heart, lungs, kidneys or other areas of your body.
 It is commonly used to find the location of an aneurysm, examine blocked or narrowed arteries, find blood clots, identify abnormalities in your brain or to evaluate a tumor.
-CTAs are commonly used to help diagnose a stroke or heart attack.
+CTAs are commonly used to help diagnose a stroke or heart attack (heart disease).

 A CT or CTA scan is usually an outpatient procedure, which means it can be done at a Banner Health hospital, clinic or at select Banner Imaging locations.Your doctor will give you further guidance to schedule your procedure.